-About brain injury
+Different types of brain injury

-There are three types of brain injury:
+While each injury is different, there are three different types of brain injury:

-- Cognitive – memory and the way we think and learn.
+- Cognitive: Memory and the way we think and learn

 Physical effects of a brain injury